Are You a Psychopath? Or, a Stoic?

 – by Coach Colle Davis

-There are two rare and very different conditions which appear so similar they are often mistaken for each other.
-One is a psychological condition and the other is demonstrated by a person practicing a philosophy.
-One is a disorder and the other is an order.
+Psychopathy and stoicism are two rare and very different conditions that appear so similar they are often mistaken for each other.
+Psychopathy is a psychological condition, and stoicism is demonstrated by a person practicing a philosophy.
+Psychopathy is a disorder, and stoicism is order.

-These two personality types appear to the casual observer to be the same because the behaviors displayed look so much alike.
-A person who is unfeeling as part of their psychological make up looks stoic because they do not respond in a normal or expected way.
+These two personality types appear to the casual observer to be the same because the behaviors displayed look alike.
+A person who is unfeeling as part of their psychological makeup looks stoic because they do not respond in a normal or expected way.

 A stoic person who is not responding to the slings and arrows of life may look like a psychopath because they do not respond in a normal manner.
 A person with high EQ also appears to be immune to feelings.

-1. Psychopathy a condition where a person is unfeeling or unable to feel emotions/feelings.
+Psychopathy is a condition where a person is unfeeling or unable to feel emotions/feelings.
 It is hardwired into that person’s mind.
-Not all psychopaths are murders which is good to know.
-Most murders are not psychopaths, better to know.
-Some murders are psychopaths, interesting and not relevant.
+Not all psychopaths are murderers, which is good to know.
+Most murderers are not psychopaths, better to know.
+Some murderers are psychopaths, interesting and not relevant.

 Responses by other people to these two different conditions are similar and predictable.
-When the expected response fails to occur confusion, anger and resentment come into play triggering a reaction to this indifference.
+When the expected response fails to cause confusion, anger, and resentment come into play, triggering a reaction to this indifference.
 Normal humans have predictable and standard responses to life’s events.
 Indifferent behaviors cause people to shun those who display these traits.

 The psychopath has a cold, calculating heart and mind and needs to be treated with caution and care because they are unreliable and unpredictable.
-The Stoic functions without care for others feelings and needs to be celebrated and encouraged but they can be easily misunderstood and (generally) do have not have close relationships.
+The Stoic functions without care for others’ feelings and needs to be celebrated and encouraged, but they can be easily misunderstood and (generally) do not have close relationships.
 Both sets of behaviors are scary and cause people to dislike or shun those displaying these qualities.

-The test to see which-is-which can be tricky.
-Both conditions are displayed by very intelligent people.
-Both types enjoy a superb command of the language, their ability to ask hard questions makes them difficult to be in rapport with and they tend to have very long memories.
-Sound fun?
-Not unless you are comfortable in your own skin and can take on someone who forces you to examine your deeply held beliefs.
+The test to see which is which can be tricky.
+Very intelligent people display both conditions.
+Both types enjoy a superb command of the language; their ability to ask hard questions makes them difficult to be in rapport with, and they tend to have long memories.
+Sounds fun?
+Not unless you are comfortable in your skin and can take on someone who forces you to examine your deeply held beliefs.

-Suggestion: Approach people who exhibit these behaviors with great care.
-The skills and talents to deal with them are not taught anywhere except by a top level executive coach.
+• Suggestion: Approach people who exhibit these behaviors with great care.
+The skills and talents needed to deal with them are not taught anywhere except by a top-level executive coach.

-The Stoic will ask you, “How much time do you have to listen?”
-Stoics live in the moment and will share with you the wonders of what is around them and enjoy many facets of nature (trees, fishing, rivers, lakes, birds, gardens, etc.)
+The Stoic will ask, “How much time do you have to listen?”
+Stoics live in the moment and will share the wonders of what is around them and enjoy many facets of nature (trees, fishing, rivers, lakes, birds, gardens, etc.)

 Sadly, psychopaths are common and total about 1% of our population.

-Stoics are so rare the chances of coming across more than a couple in your lifetime approaches zero.
-If and when one pops into your life you, be prepared.
+Stoics are so rare the chances of coming across more than a couple in your lifetime approach zero.
+When one pops into your life you, be prepared.
 One small question clears up the confusion.
 LOL

 Leave a Reply